 The gestalt was following the well laid jihadist script from their Sardauna to perpetually ‘hold down the not-to-be-trusted south so the north will dominate.’.

 In response to the damming evidence, Muhammadu Buhari quickly did a face saving volte face only two weeks later by having the then chief of staff Tunde Idiagbon decorate one or two Igbo officers to the rank of brigadier generals, but not without a swipe at BBC that the Nigerian Army was united and could not be divided along non-existing ethnic issues.
-That was Nigerian military of Buhari in denial.
+That was the military of Buhari in denial.

-That danger lies in the lazy elite mindset foisted from the coup that eliminated a deluded general Ironsi but saw a colonel Gowon toting the gun as Nigerian head of state upon the plan of northern religious supremacy in the jurisdiction and management of the country’s resources.
+That danger lies in the lazy elite mindset foisted from the coup that eliminated a deluded General Ironsi but saw a colonel Gowon toting the gun as Nigerian head of state upon the plan of northern religious supremacy in the jurisdiction and management of the country’s resources.

-Thenceforth it seemed that every semi-literate that came to rule must hail from a conclave which rested its life force on the seizure of political power via a vicious, ill- educated army.
+Thenceforth it seemed that every semi-literate that came to rule must hail from a conclave which rested its life force on the seizure of political power via a vicious, ill- educated ethnocentric army.

-It should always be remembered that Boko Haram meaning ‘Western education is forbidden’ is a philosophy of an atavistic Islamic North, and not just that of the murderous jihadists of the same name.
+It should always be remembered that Boko Haram meaning ‘Western education is forbidden’ is a philosophy of an atavistic Islamic North, and not just that of the murderous jihadists of the name.
 Till date, ‘Turenci’ meaning English is something of anathema in core northern states and it is the dream of these fanatical tribalists that Hausa will one day become lingua franca for the whole of Nigeria even if Islam does not make it to be the only religion.

 One only needs to read the sleight of hand of general Buhari in contemporary politics to interpret this essential national hypocrisy: One of his broadcasts to his nation while ‘dead’ in the United Kingdom as nation’s president was in Hausa.